open-edge-platform/orch-ui/docs/build.md

 - Make update to the cluster configuration for deployment, locate the configuration in the `edge-manageability-framework` repository (e.g., `dev-coder-minimal`) and modify it as shown below:

+> Note: in below `<registry-name>` is the location of the online-registry and `<my-tag>` the image tag you want to use in UI from the online registry.

 ```yaml

 postCustomTemplateOverwrite: